jonklein/Psh/TomToDo.md

 - Added problem classes for integer symbolic regression (IntSymbolicRegression.java) and integer symbolic regression without an input instruction (IntSymbolicRegressionNoInput.java).
 - Make PshGP display the errors for best program
 - Implement Psh runtime examiner to see why Schush and Psh are running code and getting different results.
 It likely has to do with what they push on the stacks at the beginning of a run.
-- Fix CODE.DO*RANGE.
+- Fix code.do*range.
 Issues: 1.
 Recrusive call is not surrounded by parentheses.
 2. Does not leave a copy of second integer on int stack.
-- Check that non-CODE.DO*RANGE  code stack iteration instructions are working correctly, i.e. have same results as with Schush
+- Check that non-code.do*range  code stack iteration instructions are working correctly, i.e. have same results as with Schush
-- Fix Psh to make sure EXEC.DO*RANGE and other iterative instructions are working correctly.
+- Fix Psh to make sure exec.do*range and other iterative instructions are working correctly.
-- Allow the inclusion of all instructions for a certain type using REGISTERED.TYPE (e.g. REGISTERED.INTEGER or REGISTERED.EXEC).
+- Allow the inclusion of all instructions for a certain type using registered.type (e.g. registered.integer or registered.exec).
 - Implement Autosimplification function.
 Have Psh use Autosimplification after evolution.
 Autosimplify during reports.
 Make optional Autosimplification genetic operator.

 Done Minor Changes